krilor/micrio/README.md

 The procedure is now.

-* write file in pile
+1. write file in pile
-* md5 digest and etag
+2. md5 digest and etag
-* link from shelf to pile
+3. link from shelf to pile
-* rm (aka unlink) in pile
+4. rm (aka unlink) in pile

-But does this work for compare and serve?
+But does this work for compare and swap?

+## Conditional overwrite

+So, by now we have a file structure like this:

+* `/pile/` - so much empty
+* `/shelf/waffle{user.etag=md5a}` - our file with etag as xattr

+Ola wants to do a compare and swap aka `PUT If-Match: md5a`.
+They can do

+1. getfattr user.etag and compare (match!)
+2. write file in pile
+3. md5 digest and etag
+4. rename from pile to shelf

+But again?
+What if concurrent Kari is doing the same stuff at the same time?
+We have a race!
+Thinking about it, all we want is *exclusivity on creating the successor file*.
+Maybe we can leverage the same strategy as before: first to the finish line with a link.
+But to do that, we probably want the it to be a symlink.
+Let's try that.

+Below is the dir structure when a client has "prepared" a new file and added the md5 etag.
+Note that I've introduced a `box` where we keep earlier versions of files.

+* `/pile/uuid-b{user.etag=md5b}` - the new temp file
+* `/box/waffle/00000000000000000000000000000000{user.etag=md5a}` - the first
+  file (no pre-existing file at create time)
+* `/shelf/waffle -> /box/waffle/00000000000000000000000000000000` - symlink from
+  the shelf to the box.

+The next steps are.

+1. move `/pile/uuid-b` to `/box/waffle/md5a` (using link/unlink to get EEXISTS)
+2. move the `/shelf/waffle` symlink to `/box/waffle/md5a`

+This works, but we have one major problem!
+What if the process dies between steps 1 and 2?
+Since the work is non-atomic, we risk two things:

+1. Having a dangling file in the box, effectively blocking future PUTs
+2. Inconsistent file serving.
+Serving and old file.

+How can we deal with that?

+Well, for point 1, we have forward-referencing files in the box, so we can recover by following the references (and moving the symlink).
+For the other one?
+Well, I'm stuck!

-## TO BE CONTINUED
+## TO BE CONTINUED!?

+## Filename restrictions due to directory structure

+TODO

 ## License